 Thankfully, most digital projects don't require elaborate processes.

-Simply breaking down work and tracking progress is all you need to do to pull off a successful project.
+Simply organizing your workflow and tracking project progress is all you need to do to pull off a successful project.

 Modern VS Classical Project Management